-Tomorrow I will be at TheMotherhood discussing Tweens and Communication.
+Tomorrow I will be at TheMotherhood discussing.
 Tweens and Communication is really important topic to me.

 Communication and My Family